Chatsworth61/uppertonic/content/services/index.md

 Still thinking about it?
 When you are ready, please do contact me  [**here**]({{< ref "/contact" >}} "Contact"). so that I can answer any questions you may have.

-I’m a sole trader so I work hard and smart to minimise my process costs while delivering a caring and supportive service.
-I am keen to hear client feedback about my services for considering future improvements.
-The whole client experience matters to me, from initial contact to final client comments at the end of working together.

 ## COSTS AND TIMEFRAMES

 I provide a tailored hypnotherapy service to each client.
 By listening and asking some questions to understand the situation and what change or improvement is wanted, a therapeutic plan is developed from the first session.